Quick Summary

 The Jallianwala Bagh Massacre wasn’t just a horrific event; it served as a critical turning point in India’s fight for freedom:

-The Jallianwala Bagh Massacre, Or Massacre of Amritsar, occurred on April 13, 1919.
+The Jallianwala Bagh Massacre, or Massacre of Amritsar, occurred on April 13, 1919.
 General Reginald Dyer, a British officer, ordered to fire without warning at a banned public meeting.
 The people were at a festival and protesting British rules.
 Dyer aimed to create fear and stop protests against the British.
 He believed force was needed to control India.
 New laws limited Indian movement due to British rule.
-The crowd at Jallianwala Bagh violated laws.
+The crowd at Jallianwala Bagh violated the laws.
 General Dyer saw a chance for revenge.
 He ordered troops to fire, trapping people.
 Many died in the chaos.
 Dyer aimed to terrorize Indians, asserting British control.
 Some Britons cheered him.
 Indians gave him money.
 Rudyard Kipling praised Dyer.

 Punjab’s Governor O’Dwyer backed him but was dismissed later.
 Both had admirers, collecting £26,000.
 Dyer was called an honorary Sikh.
 Jallianwala Bagh is remembered due to Britain’s handling of the incident.
 Brigadier-General Reginald Dyer acted with support from Punjab Governor Sir Michael O’Dwyer and India’s colonial government.
 Lord Chelmsford led this government.
 Dyer’s family managed the Dyer-Meakin brewery in Himachal Pradesh.
 An inquiry led by Lord Hunter followed the massacre in July 1919.
-The Golden Temple’s management gave Dyer a kirpan and Siropa.
+The Golden Temple’s management gave Dyer a kirpan and a Siropa.
 Udham Singh later shot O’Dwyer, who had his fund.
 Prominent Punjabis like Kunj Bihari Thapar contributed to it.

 Understanding the Context: